owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

 The flat representation of a timeline contains only two tracks; audio and video.
 All gaps are _explicitly_ represented in those tracks.
-The following graphs shows how a hierarhical timeline is flattened into two tracks.
+The following graph shows how a hierarchical timeline is flattened into two tracks.

 ![Timeline flattening transforming a hierarchical timeline](/assets/property-based-testing-the-ugly-parts/komposition-flattening.svg){width=100%}